simon-v/bchinfo.org/en/full-node.md

 {{installFinished}}

-#### Bitcoin Core Daemon {#ubuntu-daemon}
+#### Bitcoin Cash Node Daemon {#ubuntu-daemon}
 {:.no_toc}

 If you're logged in as an administrative user with sudo access, you may log out.
-The steps in this section should be performed as the user you want to run Bitcoin Core.
-(If you're an expert administrator, you can make this a locked account used only by Bitcoin Core.)
+The steps in this section should be performed as the user you want to run Bitcoin Cash Node.
+(If you're an expert administrator, you can make this a locked account used only by Bitcoin Cash Node.)

 From the terminal, type:

     bitcoind -daemon

-It will print a message that Bitcoin Core is starting.
-To interact with Bitcoin Core daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
+It will print a message that Bitcoin Cash Node is starting.
+To interact with Bitcoin Cash Node daemon, you will use the command `bitcoin-cli` (Bitcoin command line interface).
 {{start_up_and_recommended_commands}}